junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 Dean swallows violently.
 It doesn't make sense.
 Dean thinks frantically.
 He shouldn't *want* to save him.
 But truth is, he does.
 He really does.
 He knows Cas is different and special from the first sight.
 He *wants* to keep him close, keep him alive.
 But it just doesn't make sense.

 He clenches his hands into fists, holding his feet still.
-He shouldn't fight against Alastair, he knows he shouldn't.
+He shouldn't fight against Alastair, he knows he really shouldn't.

 A flashback of screams and bloody red scenes flashes before his eyes.
 He remembers that's his own screams, his own crying.
 What was he screaming about?
 When was that?

 "So Dean?
 What's it gonna be?
 This little thing you met for less than an hour and knew nothing about, or us?
-The familiar people who you know and familiar with for eternity?
+The familiar people who you know and have been together with for eternity?
 Practically your family?"
 Alastair watches his face with great interest.

 The circle around them shrinks smaller, from all four directions.